Safeguarding The Hockey Family

 The process for getting a DBS Check for South Berkshire HC

-- The first step is to email Matthew Wakefield with your name as shown in your ID.
+- The first step is to email our Welfare Officer with your name as shown in your ID.

-- Matthew creates an online application with the online ‘GBG Online Disclosure’ service using your full name and email address (you cannot do this yourself, it has to go through our GBG Online Disclosure administrator for SBHC).
+- We create an online application with the online ‘GBG Online Disclosure’ service using your full name and email address (you cannot do this yourself, it has to go through our GBG Online Disclosure administrator for SBHC).

 - You will receive an email from GBG Online Disclosure with a link to your online application form.